csiro-fair/marimba/docs/pipeline.md

 collection, such as the collection date, site information, or specific parameters used during data collection.

-Let’s assume your `get_collection_config_schema()` method captures `collection_date` and `site_id` as metadata for each collection.
+Let’s assume your `get_collection_config_schema()` method captures `collection_date` and `site_id` as metadata for each Collection.
 Here’s how you might access these within your Pipeline methods:

 ```python
 collection_date = config.get('collection_date')